Last Wednesday in State Parliament:

 Further improvements will also flow to V/Line as part of the $2 million to $2.5 million Cranbourne-Pakenham rail project — and of course the people of Pakenham get this fantastic new depot the size of AAMI stadium to house and maintain all of the trains.
 It is a great outcome.

 Regional Rail Link was initiated under Labor, and substantially funded under Federal Labor.
 Would it have happened under the Coalition?
 Well certainly not if Tony Abbott had been running the country.
 What about the State Coalition?
 We’ll never know — until recently apart from $500 million additional funding for RRL, they had not funded any really big public transport initiatives — the Dandenong line package has at last broken the ice.

 The community should never trust the Labor Party with these announcements.
-It cannot be trusted with its alphabetical list of grade separations on roads it says are going to be grade separated.
-If members look at these particular figures, they will see that one works out at over $160 million, but the Labor Party is going to do them for $120 million each.
-This is not about buying fruit; these are grade separations projects.
-They are tendered, they are highly competitive tenders and they do not cost $120 million each.
+It cannot be trusted with its alphabetical list of crossings it says are going to be grade separated.
+If members look at the figures for these particular grade separations, they will see that one works out at over $160 million, but the Labor Party says it is going to do them for $120 million each.
+This is not buying fruit; these are grade separations projects.
+They are tendered, they are highly competitive tenders and they do not cost $120 million each

 This is something that still puzzles me, because the Middleborough Road grade separation (which included rebuilding Laburnum station) cost under $70 million in 2007.

 The Nunawading project in 2010 cost substantially more — $142 million — but was a much bigger, more complex project.
 Even with the increase in construction costs, it seems silly to claim they all now cost $160 million, no matter how simple or complex.

 And given Labor’s plan is to do 50 in 8 years, there would be economies of scale coming into play — the same economies of scale that have resulted in two crossings removed at Mitcham in one project costing $140 million.